-Anxiety focuses on what can go wrong and things outside of your control.
-It centers around bad things from the past happening again and the worst outcome coming true.
-Hope focuses on what can go right or the positive potential in every circumstance.
+Anxiety and depression focus on what can go wrong.
+It zeroes in on the worst outcome coming true and bad things happening again.
+Hope focuses on what can go right, and the opportunity in every circumstance.

-Here are some anxious thoughts clients have shared recently.
-Do any seem familiar?
+Here are some anxious thoughts I’ve had, and heard, recently.
+Any seem familiar?